Engineered for fire

 The Tavern Line is the brand’s heart — fifteen tools honoring the 400-year confluence of Indigenous, African American, European, and Caribbean cooking traditions that shaped Virginia outdoor cooking.
 Where ARDORA is from and what it’s building toward.

-Around the Tavern, nine more lines for the world’s great fire traditions — Italian wood-fired ovens, Spanish ember, Japanese flat-iron, South African gathering, Argentine asado, Turkish brazier, Indian tawa, Mexican comal, Korean tabletop.
-All ten share the same engineering, materials, and engagement system.
+Around the Tavern, fourteen more lines for the world’s great fire traditions — Italian wood-fired ovens, Spanish ember, Japanese flat-iron, South African gathering, Argentine asado, Turkish brazier, Indian tawa, Mexican comal, Korean tabletop, Ethiopian injera, Caribbean jerk, West African suya, Moroccan tagine, Brazilian churrasco.
+All fifteen share the same engineering, materials, and engagement system.

 Stainless, built to last.